@lnp2pBot

 Quick Start Guide

-1. Download a Lightning Network compatible wallet (Recomended wallets).
+1. Download a Lightning Network-compatible wallet (Recommended Wallets).

 2. Get a Telegram username.